alexalok/ServiceInterceptor/README.md

 ####IServiceInterceptor####

-The following example uses the ServiceInteceptor attribute in conjunction with the IServiceInterceptor interface to gain access to the before and after method call hooks.
+The following example uses the ServiceInterceptor attribute in conjunction with the IServiceInterceptor interface to gain access to the before and after method call hooks.